 Many thanks and I look forward to hopefully meeting some of you.

-Lastly, to finish off this newsletter, I just wanted to share something very special with you that I did very recently in the hope of motivating you to do the same.
-Rather than write it all here, I have put it in an article…
+Lastly, to finish off this newsletter, I just wanted to share something very special with you that I did very recently.
+This is in the hope of motivating you to do the same.

 iPad 3 Out Soon?

-Rumours are rife that the iPad 3 is soon to be released but could be known as the iPad 3s as Apple may want to keep the name “iPad 3” for when they release a truly groundbreaking version of the iPad.
+Rumours are rife that the iPad 3 is soon to be released.
+It could be known as the iPad 3s as Apple may want to keep the name "iPad 3" for when they release a truly groundbreaking version of the iPad.

 Getty Images Sued for Copyright Infringement

-Beware if you use antique furniture or special objects in your stock photography, the owners may get disgruntled at their goods being “devalued” in whatever way us stock photographers portray them.
-You can read more at the British Journal of Photography:
+Beware if you use antique furniture or special objects in your stock photography.
+The owners may get disgruntled at their goods being "devalued" in whatever way us stock photographers portray them.

 Saving Images For Web Use